-Over the past 20 years SNV has supported a biogas programme that grew from an initiative with a single manufacturer in Nepal to a sector that quickly spread across Asia, so that by 2009 we had supported its growth to the tune of 285,000 biodigesters benefitting some 1.85 million people.
-In the years that have followed, by taking the many lessons learned across Asia and introducing the approach into Africa, in February 2013 we reached the milestone of having installed 500,000 biodigesters.
+Over the past 25 years SNV has supported a biogas programme that grew from an initiative with a single manufacturer in Nepal to a sector that quickly spread across Asia, benefitting some 1.85 million people by 2009.
+In the years that have followed, replication of the many lessons learned across Asia led to successful biogas programmes in Africa, and in 2014 we reached the milestone of having installed 600,000 biodigesters.

 Improving livelihoods is a central focus of the biogas programme.
-The 500,000 biodigesters installed since 1998, and the sanitary disposal of both human and animal waste has improved hygiene and living environments, while providing lighting and cleaner cooking facilities for over 2.9 million people.
-It has reduced workloads for women, allowing them to earn much needed extra income, and has shifted children’s daily occupation from hours of wood collection to getting an education.
+The 600,000 biodigesters installed, allowing the sanitary disposal of both human and animal waste, have vastly improved hygiene and living environments, while providing lighting and cleaner cooking facilities for 3 million people.
+They have seriously reduced workloads for women, allowing them to earn much needed extra income, and have shifted children’s daily occupation from hours of wood collection to getting an education.

 Biogas plants convert animal manure and human excrement into valuable energy.
 At household level, small amounts of combustible methane gas are used for cooking and for lighting.
 A family keeping just three heads of cattle or six pigs can generate sufficient gas to meet their basic cooking and lighting needs and use the residue of the process, bio-slurry, as a potent organic fertiliser to enhance agricultural productivity.